Where To Start

 Once your name is on the list, we will send you more information as space on a course becomes available.

-We will also be running single Taster Sessions for children, 9-16 year olds, during half term – Monday May 31st, Tuesday June 1st and Wednesday June 2nd.
+We will also be running single Taster Sessions for children, 9-16 year olds, during May half term as part of the Children’s Festival.
 These are 75 minutes long and are free.
 They will give children a chance to experience the fun of kayaking and from these, they can progress to full beginner sessions.
 Places can be booked from spring 2024. reading-canoe.org.uk/taster

 Frequently Asked Questions

 While canoeing, it is important that clothing protects the body but does not restrict movement.
 Clothing that gets heavy when wet, like jeans and woollens, are unsuitable.
 Wetsuits are unsuitable for most of our activities.
 For the majority of conditions, layers of light, fitted clothing that will dry quickly when damp are most suitable.
 Thermals are ideal.
 Beginners should bring:

 - T-shirts and thin long-sleeve tops.